 Branner Earth Sciences Library is delighted to announce the addition of Alma Parada to our staff as the Earth and Environmental Sciences Librarian.
 Alma comes to us from the Dekas Lab run by Anne Dekas, an Assistant Professor in Earth Systems Science.
 In her role as a Postdoctoral Scholar, she has managed and assisted in research project, provided assistance and training to students and staff, and provided instruction to students on literature searches and data retrieval.

-It's summertime again, and we are closing the final chapter of this pandemic.
-As you head off to visit family and friends, you might need a good book to travel with- something to take your mind off the anticipation.
+It's summertime again, and we are closing a chapter of this pandemic.
+As you head off to visit family and friends, possibly for the first time in over a year, you might need a good book to travel with- something to take your mind off of the anticipation.
 You're in luck!
 We have been social distancing for a year, and we like to read even when there are other things to do.
 These staff picks from the Science and Engineering Resource Group offer the perfect distraction.